 Vondelpark is the most famous park in The Netherlands stretching over 120 acres.
 During the warm weather, you’ll see locals scattered about enjoying the park.
 Finally, it’s a great place for a bike ride or to post up for a picnic.

 Zaanse Schans is located 30 minutes outside of Amsterdam city.
 This windmill town is the cutest place you will ever visit with small tourist shops and a few cafes.
-For the easiest and most cost-effective way to get here hop on the local bus from Centraal station.
+For the easiest and most cost-effective way to get here hop on the local bus from Amsterdam Centraal station.
 It’s super easy to use and very safe!
-If you prefer to book a private transfer (they can be pricey!) to travel there, check this one out!

-To truly experience Amsterdam, you must book a canal tour!
+To truly experience Amsterdam, you must book a daytime or evening canal cruise!
 This is the easiest way to sit back, relax, and see the city from another perspective.
-The one linked above is less than $30 and has the best reviews.
+There are multiple options to choose from on GetYourGuide so click here to book!

 Nothing but trendy cafes, little shops, and eateries.
 Locals flock to this place during the summer.
-It was by far our favorite area of AMS!
+It was by far our favorite area of Amsterdam to explore!